mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h2 id="Improving-Our-Rule">Improving Our Rule<a class="anchor-link" href="#Improving-Our-Rule">¶</a></h2><p>A more accurate rule for determining leap years:</p>
-<p>If the current year is divisible by 4 but not divisible by 100 then we have a leap year.</p>
+<p>If the current year is divisible by 4 but not divisible by 100 then we have a leap year.
+How would you encode that refinement in Python?
+Try it yourself and then have a look at the next cell.</p>
 </div>
 </div>
 </div>